Target group: participants in the Minor Public Administration - Multi-level Governance

 What new challenges face the state in an era of turbulent technological change?
-Governments must adapt to new ways of functioning with digital technologies, and they also respond to new societal challenges created by such technologies.
-This course will take a critical look at what has happened in the 21st century in the meeting of digitalization and governance, and evaluate the strengths and weaknesses of different public administration solutions to the challenges.
+Governments must adapt to new ways of functioning with digital technologies, and they also have to respond to new societal impacts created by those technologies.
+This course will take a critical look at what has happened in the 21st century in the meeting of digitalisation and governance, and evaluate the strengths and weaknesses of different public administration solutions to the challenges.

-The lectures in this course will cover the main theories and debates on the topic of governance and digitialisation.
-Lectures will also be designed to open the floor to students to present and discuss their take on the theories.
+The course is lecture based in structure.
+The lectures will cover the main theories and debates on the topic of governance and digitialisation.
+Lectures will also be interactional to the extent possible using a mixture of online and in-person formats.
+The lectures are designed to open the floor to students to present and discuss their take on the theories.

-The course has two parts.
+In terms of content, the course has two parts.
 In the first part, the lectures cover the matter of what exactly digital technologies are and how they create governance challenges.
-The challenges addressed include areas such as information complexity, political influence, and public accountability.
+The challenges addressed include the areas of ethics, management, and politics.
 These challenges can be seen in real world events such as fake news, contracting with 5G providers, and artificial intelligence (AI) in public services.

 In the second part, the lectures cover the possible solutions to these challenges.
-Solutions include approaches such as citizen coproduction, bureaucratic restructuring, and transparency.
-These solutions can be seen in real world events such as policy crowdsourcing, online one-stop-shops, and open data platforms.
+Solutions include approaches such as citizen coproduction, regulation, and transparency.
+These solutions can be seen in the real world through approaches such as privacy laws, policy crowdsourcing, and online one-stop-shops.

 Solutions are unlikely to be without flaw.
 Students will be given analytical tools for evaluating the solutions, invited to think about alternative solutions, and given opportunities to produce practical proposals that are realistic about what can be achieved.

-Be able to assess the limitations of the policy solutions using analytical tools.
+Critically assess the limitations of the policy solutions.